go-chassis/go-chassis/README.md

 # Features
  - **Pluggable registrator and discovery service**: Support Service center,istio pilot and file based registry, fit both client side discovery and server side discovery pattern
- - **Pluggable Protocol**: You can custom your own protocol, by default support http and highway(RPC)
+ - **Pluggable Protocol**: You can custom your own protocol, by default support http, highway(RPC) and grpc
  - **Circuit breaker**: Protect your service in runtime or on-demand
  - **Route management**: Able to route to different service based on weight and match rule to achieve Canary Release easily
  - **Load balancing**: Able to custom strategy and filter